swiftlang/swift-evolution/proposals/0418-inferring-sendable-for-methods.md

 let name: KeyPath<User, String> = \.name // 🟢 but key path is **non-Sendable**
 ```

-Since Sendable is a marker protocol is should be possible to adjust all declarations where `& Sendable` is desirable without any ABI impact.
+Since Sendable is a marker protocol it should be possible to adjust all declarations where `& Sendable` is desirable without any ABI impact.

 Existing APIs that use key path in their parameter types or default values can add `Sendable` requirement in a non-ABI breaking way by marking existing declarations as @preconcurrency and adding `& Sendable` at appropriate positions: